Andrea/andrea.github.io/_posts/2009-01-26-dublin-alt-net-meetup-12th-of-feb-7pm.markdown

 Hi there:

 As a new chapter of [this post](http://roundcrisis.com/2008/08/27/from-code-monkey-to-code-crafter-ftw/) finally we are doing an  [Alt.net meet up](http://dublinalt.net/2009/01/23/meet-up-12th-of-february-7pm/), I can t wait and hope for the best.
 The meet up will be the **12Th of February at 7pm in The Duke** (off Grafton Street).
-Unfortunately we didn't realise it was on the same day that twestival ( a charity event for twitterers) I think we are very different events, thou i m sorry I ll be missing it, as it is a worthy cause.
+Unfortunately we didn't realise it was on the same day that twestival ( a charity event for twitterers) I think we are very different events, thou I'm sorry I ll be missing it, as it is a worthy cause.

 I like the definition of Alt.net I found in [David Laribee's blog](http://laribee.com/blog/)